TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 Node.js renders such wonderful support to developers for the development of API.
 A real-time API which is dynamic can be built using node.js.
 Creating a two-way channel for IT solutions, node.js creates circulation in a data-friendly manner.
 Experts believe node.js is capable of working in multiple environments and that is the major contributor to its acceptance as a framework that supports the development of an effective and efficient API.

 Let us understand the advantages of node.js to build:
-- 1. Speed: A key factor when using node.js is the speed that it renders to the API.
+- Speed: A key factor when using node.js is the speed that it renders to the API.
 Using a single thread, node.js all the related tasks are quickly performed.
 Going beyond speed it allows building an API that is scalable and secure too.
 The increased throughput of APIs built using node.js even makes the applications function at 20 times faster so that the engagement between the app and other software solutions is enhanced.

-- 2. Standardized development
+- Sandardized development

 An API may function even at unprecedented infrastructures so before you build an API, you must know the standard processes across industries.
 With node.js, a developer does not need to worry about development process standards that will make an API functional across multiple interfaces.
 API frameworks are generally developed to standardize development processes according to the target industry or requirements.

 Using node.js will payback as your API and apps will gain traction for its integrational capabilities to conventional and standard tools.

-- 3. Versioning is easy
+- Vrsioning is easy

 An API is just like any program that will need versioning as it advances through the development cycle after testing.
 With node.js versioning and documentation is very easy.
 It allows changing of published APIs very easily so that your users always stay updated about what is new for them in the API.
 All this API version information can be stored in a URL which makes it easy for the developer to push warnings and updates to the end-user.

-- 4. Pagination and filtering feature: APIs that can deliver entire database content in a call is not liked by users and app owners as they consume lots of resources.
+- Pgination and filtering feature: APIs that can deliver entire database content in a call is not liked by users and app owners as they consume lots of resources.
 A smart API will be the one that puts a limit on the items it displays and node.js allows this to happen.
 It controls the resource wastage and the performance of the app is upgraded.

-- 5. Ease of development: A developer may build lots of APIs based on the user application where it is expected to function with the infrastructure.
+- Ease of development: A developer may build lots of APIs based on the user application where it is expected to function with the infrastructure.
 With the uniformity, readability, and consistency it renders to the code, node.js allows developers to write APIs real quick.
 It makes transportation the data between the App and the user interface flow in an orchestrated manner.
 A user may require you to make changes that are related to the infrastructure at his end.
 With node.js as the documentation, versioning and changing the code becomes easy.
 Node.js suffices all the needs of the development of APIs in a scalable manner.
-- 6. Security perspective

-APIs become very important from a security standpoint for both the IT solutions it connects.
+- Security Perspective: APIs become very important from a security standpoint for both the IT solutions it connects.
 As API is the top layer, any breach in security standards here becomes catastrophic.
 Node.js best security practices make it easy for developers to catch any kind of security vulnerability.
 Its ORM/ODM validates every kind of access to the API database.

 Security must never be neglected.
 Adding features, like authentication controls, access controls, rate limits and more to create security endpoints that curtail any kind of unauthorized users to gain access to the database, is important.